jdno/typed-fields/README.md

-# 🚀 My Personal Template Repository

-This is a [template repository] for my personal projects.
+# 🦀 `typed-fields`

+Do you like strongly-typed structs?

+`typed-fields` is a collection of macros that generate types following the [newtype] pattern.

 ## License